On Identification of Optimal Dynamic Treatment Regimes with Proxies of Hidden Confounders: Simulation results

-In this section, we investigate the finite sample performance of the estimator given in the previous section in the categorical confounding scenario.
+In this section, we investigate the finite sample performance of the closed-form estimator given in the previous section in the setting where all variables are categorical .
 In a simulation study, we compare the plug-in proxy method to a naive approach that relies on the no unmeasured confounding assumption (NUCA), and an oracle procedure that has access to the true unmeasured confounder.
 More details about these methods can be found in Section E of the supplementary material.
-We simulate 11 binary variables according to a DAG that satisfies the conditional independence assumptions laid out in Section 1 from a saturated model.
-A DAG that encodes the temporal ordering and causal structure of variables is depicted in Figure \ref{fig:dag}.
+We simulate 11 binary variables according to the DAG in Figure \ref{fig:dag} that satisfies the conditional independence assumptions laid out in Section 1 from a saturated model.
 Exact details about the data generating mechanism are available in Section E of the supplementary material.
 The total number of iterations was 1000.
 We used saturated models and non-saturated log-linear models to fit the joint distribution of the observed data, from which all of the plug-in estimators can be derived respectively.
 For the log-linear models, we simply fit with higher order interactions up to some constant $K$, to deal with the possibility of sparse or empty cells.
 The observed data consists of 9 binary variables, so the fully saturated model corresponds to fitting a model with up to order 9 interactions.
 We compare NUCA with oracle, fully saturated proxy, and proxy with log-linear fit with 4,5,6,7,8-order interactions.
+First, in Table \ref{tab: summary_results}, we display, for each of the 4 sample sizes $N \in \{25000, 50000, 100000, 250000\}$ and the methods oracle, NUCA, proxy, and proxy-LL-6, percentiles $q$ of the regrets (the optimal regime value minus the estimated regime value).
+The ``proxy" method uses the fully saturated model and the ``proxy-LL-6" method uses the log-linear model with order 6 interactions to fit the joint distribution of the observed data.
+Here, $q \in \{10,25,50,75,90\}$.
+More detailed results and results for the 4,5,7, and 8 way interactions are in the supplementary material.
+Since all data are binary, and the treatment decision at the first timepoint is based on one variable and the second based on three, there are a finite number of unique decision rules.
+Moreover, there exist equivalence classes of regimes that induce the same exact value.
+This is because rules that are identical at the first time step will lead to only a subset of histories $(Y_0,A_1,Y_1)$, and so rules identical at the first time step need only give the same decision on a subset of histories at time step 2 to yield the same value.
+The $\epsilon$ in Table \ref{tab: summary_results} correspond to zero regret up to the machine precision in \texttt{R}, roughly $\epsilon =$ 2.220446e-16.